Siriano, fresh off Oscar glory, talks ‘Project Runway’

 Elaine Welteroth is another new addition to the show, serving as a judge.
 The former Teen Vogue editor called Siriano “America’s designer darling.”

-Siriano, who tried to separate himself from the show while he was building his design empire, is happy to come home and share his experiences with the young competitors.
+Siriano, who tried to separate himself from the show while he was building his company, is happy to come home and share his experiences with the young competitors.

 “If they have a red carpet challenge, I was like, ‘Well I just dressed seven people at the Oscars.’
 I know something about a red carpet challenge.”